rignaneseleo/Latex-listings-Dart/README.md

 ## Instructions:
 1. Download this file and put it in your project
 2. Link it to your master file on the top (under the `\usepackage{}` definitions) using `\input{./listings_dart}`
-3. In your document format your Dart code using:
+3. In your document, format your Dart code using:
 ```
 \begin{lstlisting}
     \\Your Dart code goes here